mikeal/nopm/README.md

 Many package managers have been built for many languages, operating systems, and other environments.
 They all have their own way of doing things, some use secure hashing to "lock" packages, some don't, but they all take a bunch of smaller things and put them somewhere for you to assemble into a new thing that includes them.

 The process by which a program includes these packages along with other code is called the "build."
 With no package manager between the code you write and the build, we need to describe how to build a program without a package manager.
-It would need to be able to accept well defined identifiers for third party libraries and include them in its final build efficiently.
+It would need to be able to accept well defined identifiers for libraries and include them in its final build efficiently.

-There are cases in which installed packages are used directly by an interpreter, obviating any build process.
+There are also cases in which installed packages are used directly by an interpreter, obviating any build process.
 As an example, packages globally installed into Python and Node.js are accessible by name at any time in the interpreter.
 But it is also true that each one of those packages went throught a "package build" phase prior to being published.
 So we can now descriminate two divergent use cases: one in which the package manager is the distribution vehicle for the result, and one in which it is not.
-In both cases, a build phase like we describe can be used either in publishing the package or in building the final software, which ever would is more suitable to the parties who decide to implement.
+In both cases, a build phase like we describe can be used either in publishing the package or in building the final software, which ever is more suitable to the parties that implement it.

-The environment a package is installed into has an apparent relationship with any program seeking to use such a package (if the package wasn't going to be accessible to "me" in a "place i can see" then I would not appear to be installing a package).
-This means there is little need for divergent choices in the building of packages and the building a program that relies on such packages.
+The environment a package is installed into has an apparent relationship with any program seeking to use such a package (if the package wasn't going to be accessible to "me" in a "place i can see" then I would not appear to have installed a package).
+So the building of packages, and the building of programs that rely on such programs, are more similar that different.

 Without a package "manager" in the way, we can maybe see more easily that the local files we include in our program and the files that are "installed" by the package manager are similar if not identical in characteristics.
-Since they are so similar, we can secure them together without differentiating between "package files" and "local files".
-All code included in your program is part of your program, forgetting this is the root of any failure to secure one's packages.
+Since they are similar, we can secure them together without differentiating between "package files" and "local files."
+All code included in your program is part of your program, forgetting this is the root of any failure to secure one's program from the code of others.

-This main section of this text begins with a simple definition for such a build in shell script.
-It is meant only as an example we can carry through the text in order to demonstrate the proofs.
-For a more use case driven example "Functions Only (Mikeal's Method)" is an appendix that covers the way @mikeal builds JavaScript.
+The main section of this text begins with a simple definition for such a build in shell script.
+It is meant only as an example we can continue to modify through the text in order to demonstrate the proofs.
+For a more use case driven example "Functions Only (Mikeal's Method)" appears at the end, which introduces small constraints that make the proofs more useful in practice which allows us to explore ways to replace the many features of package managers that are more specific to each language or environment.

 Once we have secured the files included in a program it's not much more effort to secure our final build.
-As such, the bulk of this text is divided in to two main sections:
+As such, the heart of this text is divided in to two sections:

 1. Inclusion Proofs (Replaces Package Management)
 2. Transform Proofs (Secure Verificable Builds)

-The result is a language neutral way of defining and securing packages that is compabitible across any network, registry, or storage layer as long as you have access to a suitable hash function.
+This results in a language neutral definition for securing packages and other files which is compabitible across any network, registry, or storage layer as long as they have some methods of agreement on cryptographic identities.

-The examples use `git show` for a "package registry," relying on the cryptographic hashes of files already checked into `git`.
+The examples here will use `git show` for a "package registry," relying on the cryptographic hashes of files already checked into `git`.
 Since this is done in shell script, it's easy to imagine replacing or otherwise extending such an interface to include any CLI one writes that retreives data by hash.

 Finally, I'll show how Transform Proofs might be used to describe the function of existing package managers, illuminating the potential for these proofs to be used **in package managers**, cause I'm not dualistic like that.